-8.9 Florida Intrastate Highway System/Strategic Intermodal System
+8.9 Florida Intrastate Highway System Limited Access Facilities

-Department Procedure No. 525-030-250, Development of the Florida Intrastate Highway System (FIHS), gives the following guidance relating to the provisions of bicycle and pedestrian facilities on the FIHS:
+Department Procedure No. 525-030-250, Development of the Florida Intrastate Highway System (FIHS), provides guidance relating to the provisions for bicycle and pedestrian facilities on the FIHS.
+The Procedure states: "Bicycle and pedestrian facilities shall not be provided on FIHS limited access roadways."